conan-io/docs/tutorial/consuming_packages/getting_started/use_tools_as_conan_packages.rst

 The main difference is the addition of the **[tool_requires]** section in the **conanfile.txt** file.
-In this section we are going to declare that we want to build our application using CMake v3.19.8.
+In this section, we declare that we want to build our application using CMake v3.19.8.

 .. code-block:: ini
     :caption: **conanfile.txt**